notthetup/birds/README.md

 ## What ?

-WebAudioAPI based Birdcall Synthesis based on AM+FM using ideas from  [Start from Birdcall synthesis - Obiwannab](http://obiwannabe.co.uk/tutorials/html/tutorial_birds.html).
+WebAudioAPI based Birdcall Synthesis based on AM+FM using ideas from  [Start from Birdcall synthesis - Andy Farrell](http://obiwannabe.co.uk/tutorials/html/tutorial_birds.html).

 Here is a brief overview of the structure of the connections.